edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 - Confirm project creation by checking for an |gel.toml| file and a ``dbschema`` directory in the project root.
-- Confirm the instance is running with the ``edgedb instance list`` command.
+- Confirm the instance is running with the :gelcmd:`instance list` command.
   Search for the name of the instance you've just created (``docs_chatbot`` if you're following along) and check the status.
 (Don't worry if the status is "inactive"; the status will change to "running" automatically when you